Rexdale: History

-Rexdale was named for local real estate developer Rex Heslop, who purchased farmland in the area in 1955 for a cost of $110,000, and installed water mains, streets and sewers, as well as houses that listed for sale at either $9,000 or $10,000.
+Rexdale was named after local real estate developer Rex Heslop, who purchased farmland in the area in 1955 for a cost of $110,000, and installed water mains, streets and sewers, as well as houses that listed for sale at either $9,000 or $10,000.
 The homes sold well, and soon 330 families were living in the development.
 In 1956, Heslop opened the Rexdale Plaza (once home to Eaton's and also Towers Department Stores and since demolished and replaced by a power centre).
 By then, 70 industries and 3,600 homes were located in Rexdale.

-Rexdale's first residents were mostly English and Scottish, but it evolved into a multicultural neighbourhood in the following decades led by those from the Caribbean and the Indian subcontinent.
+Rexdale's first residents were mostly English and Scottish, Italian but it evolved into a multicultural neighbourhood in the following decades, led by those from the Caribbean and the Indian subcontinent.
 The population of Rexdale, according to the 2006 Census, is 94,469 living in 30,238 households.
 The population grows at a rate comparable to surrounding communities.

 In 2006, Christopher Hume, a journalist with the Toronto Star, wrote that Rexdale "has become shorthand for suburban blight, social breakdown and gang violence.
 In 2005 alone, five young men were shot dead in the area, a grey landscape of highways and highrises, shopping malls and churches."
 Hume wrote that children who lived in Rexdale had nothing to do, and were "wandering around the anonymous streets of this place".
 The vision of Rexdale's planners, Hume wrote, was a patchwork of separate precincts for working, living, shopping and playing, connected by expressways.
 However, this single-use zoning, separation, industrial-scale development and reliance on cars contributed to Rexdale's problems.
 Joyce Lau of the South China Morning Post stated in 2015 that in Rexdale "other immigrants live in poverty, surrounded by crime."

+In 2006, Toronto Police conducted a gang sweep, apprehending 106 alleged members of The Jamestown Crew, "a violent street gang that spreads violence, chaos and drugs in Rexdale".